suchetasikdar1/SuchetaFunctionApp/README.md

 Note: This app only works with Python 3.10.
 Higher versions (e.g., 3.11 or 3.12) are not supported by the Azure Functions runtime and may cause deployment errors.
 Folder structure matters Ensure your project follows the correct Azure Functions layout when deploying via VS Code or CLI Do not allow public access to the associated Azure Storage Account.
 Instead:
-Use Virtual Network Integration for your Function App Create a Private Endpoint for the Storage Account Configure a Private DNS Zone to resolve storage URLs securely Ensure the VNet links are properly configured between:
+Use Virtual Network Integration for your Function App.
+Create a Private Endpoint for the Storage Account.
+Configure a Private DNS Zone to resolve storage URLs securely.
+Ensure the VNet links are properly configured between:
-- The Function App’s subnet
+- The Function App’s subnet.
-- The Private Endpoint’s subnet
+- The Private Endpoint’s subnet.
-- The Private DNS Zone
+- The Private DNS Zone.
 This setup ensures that all traffic between your Function App and Storage Account stays within your private network, improving security and compliance.

 Link to the Function App: https://suchetafunctionapp-dbchehfzdcb8fwf0.canadaeast-01.azurewebsites.net/api/MyFunction